Code-Institute-Submissions/BlackJack-1/README.md

 ## Deployment

-This project was developed using VIsual Studio Code and version control done using Git.
+This project was developed using Visual Studio Code and version control done using Git.
 The site has been deployed using Github Pages, which is sourced directly from my Master branch: https://aprilha3097.github.io/BlackJack/